On this page

-Having severe asthma is different for everyone, and it can vary over time, too.
-It’s normal to have a mix of good and bad days.
+Having severe asthma is different for everyone.
+It can vary over time and there are good and bad days.
 “We know it can sometimes make you feel out of control,” says Asthma UK’s in-house GP Dr Andy Whittamore.
-“Or that it can feel very frustrating that even though you’re taking your medicine and looking after yourself as well as you can, you’re still struggling with symptoms or side effects.”

 - Get and use a written asthma action plan

-- Go for regular asthma reviews, which may be with your GP or at a specialist clinic
+- Go for regular asthma reviews, at your GP or Specialist clinic

 - Know your personal triggers